abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 end
 {% endhighlight %}

-This adds a `before_action` that checks if the application is in maintenance mode, and does any work required.
+This module adds a `before_action` that checks if the application is in maintenance mode, and does any work required.

 The feature is now complete.
 To use it, and enter maintenance mode, we set an `ENV` variable on Heroku.